forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Ecological Effects of War
 > Not acute in comparison to human losses, though environmental damage can yield [long-term] future suffering. // Chernobyl is a local example of short and long-term damage.

+##### Nickel for Japan Times on Poisoning of Ukrainian Soils
+ROD NICKEL for Japan Times, Mar 2, 2023, How Putin's war is poisoning Ukraine's breadbasket, <https://www.japantimes.co.jp/news/2023/03/02/world/ukraine-breadbasket-toxic-legacy/>

 ##### KievPost on the Environmental Damage
 Environmental Damage Caused by Russian Invasion Estimated at $10 Billion, <https://www.kyivpost.com/russias-war/environmental-damage-caused-by-russian-invasion-estimated-at-10-billion.html>

 ##### Hamilton for Eurasia Program
 R. E. Hamilton, 26.9.2019, Hamilton, Ph.D., is an Associate Professor of Eurasian Studies at the U.S. Army War College, *Coal Mines, Land Mines and Nuclear Bombs: The Environmental Cost of the War in Eastern Ukraine*, <https://www.fpri.org/article/2019/09/coal-mines-land-mines-and-nuclear-bombs-the-environmental-cost-of-the-war-in-eastern-ukraine/>